 babel-preset-env and its

-We have generated a log file!
+We've generated a log file!
 What’s next?

 Now that we have a log file, we can pass it to various services that will, in turn, provide you with aggregated information about your build process.
 One of those services is the official analysis tool.